isaDue99/spac_week10_11/OUTLINE.md

 **tues:** X smiles

-**wed:** / frontend: quick prototype that can interact with api. then make pretty
+**wed:** X frontend: quick prototype that can interact with api. then make pretty

-**thurs:** frontend: user selection and add to cart, backend: make search/finding better with logic operators and stuff?, db: vary input data a bit in currencies and stock amounts etc, make powerpoint !!
+**thurs:** X frontend: user selection and add to cart, backend: make search/finding better with logic operators and stuff?, X db: vary input data a bit in currencies and stock amounts etc, make powerpoint !!

 **fri:** presentation of powerpoint showcasing the project